 Dina Dressen graduated from AKV Sint Joost in Breda (2013) and Maastricht Academy of Fine Arts and Design (2015).
 She was an artist-in-residence at Witte Rook, Breda (2018), In Het Midden Residency at TAC Eindhoven (2019), and Stec Next #2 residency at Drie Mollen, s’Hertogenbosch (2017).
-Her works have been exhibited internationally, amongst others, in the group exhibitions at Croxhapox, Gent (2015), Club Solo, Breda (2016), and most recently, Stokvishallen, Breda (2019).
+Her works have been exhibited internationally, amongst others, in the group exhibitions at Croxhapox, Gent (2015), Stokvishallen, Breda (2019), and most recently, Art au Centre, Liege (2021) and most recently at Marres Maastricht (2022).

 Dina Dressen (1994, Germany) is a visual artist based in Maastricht, working between drawing, print, and installation.
 Using simple means: Indian ink, water, paper, and canvas, Dressen creates her complex visual universe.
 She tends to deploy techniques which mimic chemical and geological processes, such as absorption, sedimentation, and surface runoff.
 They resound in the titles and account for the natural textures of her works: the coarseness of the stone, the grittiness of sand, the smoothness of water.

 In her early practice, Dressen was exploring analogue photography, and its influence can still be seen today, in her fascination with fluidity as well as in the black and white palette, strong contrasts, and grainy quality of her works.
 Akin to a photographer, Dressen allows her work to emerge out of the darkness, but instead of submerging the film in the photographic developer, she immerses her materials in the mixture of ink and water.